 Sometimes, the best way to reconnect is to disconnect.
 How is it that when you set out to leave the world behind, the world is exactly what you discover?
 Lakes, trees, trails, a canoe in the water, and an outfitter to set you up.
 All right here by your Bearskin Lodge cabin on Minnesota’s famed Gunflint Trail.
 Nestled in the pristine woods of northeastern Minnesota between Lake Superior and the Boundary Waters Canoe area (BWCA wilderness).
 As far as you can get from the rest of the world.

 We are your Grand Marais outdoor adventure shop.
 Visit our store for guided tours, rentals, high quality gear and clothing.
-Tours: kayaking, paddle boarding, fly fishing, canoeing, ice fishing Rentals: canoes, kayaks, paddle boards, summer and winter camping, back-county and traditional xc skiing, and snowshoeing
+Tours: Ice Climbing Ice Fishing Snowshoeing Winter River Skiing BWCA Canoe Day Trips Fly Fishing Hiking Kayaking Canoeing Isle Royale Sea Kayaking Saganaga Lake Kayaking Paddle Boarding Rock Climbing Rentals: canoes, kayaks, paddle boards, summer and winter camping gear, back-country and traditional xc skiing, skijoring gear and snowshoeing.

 Hungry Jack Outfitters has gear for your Boundary Water Adventure and Accommodations for a comfortable rest; All infused with authentic Northwoods charm.